 Overview of the UK's transport industry

-Areas of transport and logistics
+What areas of transport and logistics can I work in?

 Passenger transport incorporates operations (driver, pilot and air crew), route planning, customer service and safety.
 This is then split into: